vectorgrp/sil-kit/docs/configuration/healthcheck-configuration.rst

    * - Property Name
      - Description
    * - SoftResponseTimeout
-     - The soft limit for the execution of a simulation task given in miliseconds.
+     - The soft limit for the execution of a simulation step given in milliseconds.
 If the simulation task does not finish within this limit, a warning message is logged.
 This limit is checked for each execution of the simulation task. (optional)
    * - HardResponseTimeout
-     - The hard limit for the execution of a simulation task given in miliseconds.
-If the simulation task does not finish within this limit, an error message is logged and the participant switches to the Error state, which suspends further execution of the simulation. (optional)
+     - The hard limit for the execution of a simulation task given in milliseconds.
+If the simulation step does not finish within this limit, an error message is logged and the participant switches to the Error state, which suspends further execution of the simulation. (optional)